 Minimalist packing is all about planning not about how long you are going.
-I am off on a little adventure to the UsofA, leaving poor Pumpjack behind to take care of our animals.
-I have booked WOW airlines (a first), Paris to Boston via Iceland.
-Personally, if I can’t go direct, I like to go via Iceland.
-It just feels exotic, even from the transfer lounge.
-And as this was a last minute (ish) booking, the best rate was not direct.
+I am off on a little adventure to the UsofA, leaving poor Pumpjack behind to take care of our menagerie.
+To keep things simple, I am travelling light.

 Luggage is a luxury